 Here are some of our frequently asked questions.

-At MCS we use Behavioural based interviewing, also known as ‘competency-based interviewing’ to assess a candidate’s fit for the role.
+At MCS we use Behavioural based interviewing, also known as ‘competency-based interviewing’ to assess a candidates fit for a role.
 That is, we assess a candidate’s ability to meet the job requirements based on their previous experience.

 - Tell me about a time when you got results even though some major external factors shifted on you